 “While the children were unruly at first, they soon showed great interest in working with puzzles, learning to prepare meals and clean their environment, and engaging in hands-on learning experiences.
 Dr. Montessori observed that before long, the children exhibited calm, peaceful behavior, periods of deep concentration, and a sense of order in caring for their environment.
-She saw that the children absorbed knowledge from their surroundings, essentially teaching themselves,” according to American Montessori Society.
+She saw that the children absorbed knowledge from their surroundings, essentially teaching themselves,” according to the American Montessori Society.

 As the school became a success, the Montessori Method began to be recognized as an ideal system for educating kids.
 Today, there are thousands of Montessori education centers spread across multiple nations, with the U.S. alone accounting for around 5,000 of them.
-Much of Montessori’s philosophy on education was influenced by works of people like Friedrich Fröbel, Jean Marc Gaspard Itard, Édouard Séguin, and so on, who stressed using sensory manipulatives and exploration.
+Much of Montessori’s philosophy on education was influenced by the works of people like Friedrich Fröbel, Jean Marc Gaspard Itard, Édouard Séguin, and so on, who stressed using sensory manipulatives and exploration.
 Montessori was nominated for the “Top 100 Women of the Year” award by Time in 2020.

 Pros and cons

 The biggest benefit of the Montessori Method is the fact that it encourages children to learn about things independently.
 Kids can learn about new things at their own pace.
-Focus is on developing the kids’ creative faculties, encouraging them to understand the real meaning behind knowledge rather than memorizing it blindly.
+The focus is on developing the kids’ creative faculties, encouraging them to understand the real meaning behind knowledge rather than memorizing it blindly.